The Role of Innovation Hubs in Supporting AI Startups in Europe

 What Are AI Innovation Hubs?

-• State-of-the-art labs and AI infrastructure
+• Advanced labs and high-performance computing infrastructure

-External Source: European Commission – AI Innovation Hubs
+European Commission – AI Innovation Hubs

 How AI Innovation Hubs Support Startups